fabiopipitone/elasticsearch-tocsv/README.rst

 Python Elasticsearch-to-CSV Export Tool
 =======================================

-Simple Python CLI tool to easily extract a massive amount of Elasticsearch documents into a csv file, exploiting multiprocessing features and leveraging the underneath elasticsearch-py package.
+Simple Python CLI tool to easily extract a massive amount of Elasticsearch documents into a csv file, exploiting multiprocessing features and leveraging the underlying elasticsearch-py package.

 |